Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Abstract

 \section{Abstract}

-A major focus of causal inference is the estimation of heterogeneous average treatment effects (HTE) - average treatment effects within strata of another variable of interest.
-This involves estimating a stratum-specific regression and integrating it over the distribution of confounders in that stratum - which itself must be estimated.
-Standard practice in the Bayesian causal literature is to use Rubin's Bayesian bootstrap to estimate these stratum-specific confounder distributions independently.
-However, this becomes problematic for sparsely populated strata with few unique observed confounder vectors.
-By construction, the Bayesian bootstrap allocates no prior mass on confounder values unobserved within each stratum - even if these values are observed in other strata and we think they are \textit{a priori} plausible.
-We propose causal estimation via a hierarchical Bayesian bootstrap (HBB) prior over the stratum-specific confounder distributions.
-Based on the Hierarchical Dirichlet Process, the HBB partially pools the stratum-specific confounder distributions by assuming all confounder vectors seen in the overall sample are \textit{a priori} plausible.
-In large strata, estimates allocate much of the mass to values seen within the strata, while placing small non-zero mass on unseen values.
-However, for sparse strata, more weight is given to values unseen in that stratum but seen elsewhere - thus shrinking the distribution towards the marginal.
-This allows us to borrow information across strata when estimating HTEs - leading to efficiency gains over standard marginalization approaches while avoiding strong parametric modeling assumptions about the confounder distribution when estimating HTEs.
-Moreover, the HBB is computationally efficient (due to conjugacy) and compatible with arbitrary outcome models.
+{A major focus of causal inference is the estimation of heterogeneous average treatment effects (HTE) - average treatment effects within strata of another variable of interest such as levels of a biomarker, education, or age strata.
+Inference involves estimating a stratum-specific regression and integrating it over the distribution of confounders in that stratum - which itself must be estimated.
+Standard practice involves estimating these stratum-specific confounder distributions independently (e.g. via the empirical distribution or Rubin's Bayesian bootstrap), which becomes problematic for sparsely populated strata with few observed confounder vectors.
+In this paper, we develop a nonparametric hierarchical Bayesian bootstrap (HBB) prior over the stratum-specific confounder distributions for HTE estimation.
+The HBB partially pools the stratum-specific distributions, thereby allowing principled borrowing of confounder information across strata when sparsity is a concern.
+We show that posterior inference under the HBB can yield efficiency gains over standard marginalization approaches while avoiding strong parametric assumptions about the confounder distribution.
+We use our approach to estimate the adverse event risk of proton versus photon chemoradiotherapy across various cancer types.}